 The Barnard Primary Care Health Service recognizes that serious illness will not always be confined to weekday, daytime hours.
-For those urgent or potentially dangerous situations that cannot wait until Primary Care re-opens, telephone advice is available throughout the academic year, including Thanksgiving, winter and spring breaks.
-The Clinician On-Call is not available during the summer months.
+For those urgent or potentially dangerous situations that cannot wait until Primary Care re-opens, telephone advice is available throughout the academic year, including Thanksgiving, and spring breaks.
+The Clinician On-Call is not available during winter or summer break.